 - The Huntington has more than 800,000 photographs that were taken from the 1850s to the present day.
-These photograph shows Mount Wilson Observatory, located in Los Angeles County. - When the Observatory was being built in the early 1900s, photographs were taken to document the stages of construction. - The photographs show the construction of the Observatory's telescope dome, and the 100-inch telescope located inside.
+This photograph shows Mount Wilson Observatory, located in Los Angeles County. - When the telescope was being built, photographs were taken to document the stages of construction. - The photograph shows the construction of the 100-inch telescope dome.
+The 100-inch telescope would be located inside.
 Astronomical telescopes are used to look into space.
+Look inside the building to see the telescope.